dperry713/chatapp/README.md

-# Chat Application
+# WebSocket Chat Application

-This is a simple chat application built using Flask and Flask-SocketIO.
-It stores messages in a HashMap where each user is a key, and their messages are stored as a list of values.
+This is a real-time chat application built using Node.js and WebSocket technology.
+It allows users to join chat rooms, send messages, and interact with other users in real-time.

 ## Features
-- Send messages via HTTP POST requests.
+- Real-time messaging with WebSocket
+- Join and create chat rooms
-- Retrieve all messages sent by a specific user.
+- Message broadcasting to all users in a room
+- Optional message deletion and editing

 ## Setup

 ### Prerequisites
-- Python 3.x
+- Node.js
-- pip (Python package installer)
+- npm (Node package manager)

 ### Installation
 1. Clone the repository: